art

 meet again

 A clock that can never slow down, but does not reveal its time symbolizes my internal struggle to let go of a painful past.
-In a time-based piece, I grieve, reflect and honor four important women who have made an impact in my life: my birth Mother, foster mothers, and my adoptive Mom.
-I was only 21 years old when my Mom passed away.
+In a time-based piece, I grieve, reflect and honor four important women who have made an impact in my life: my birth Mother, foster mothers, and my adoptive Mother.
+I was only 21 years old when my Mother unexpectedly passed away.
 I was at an age where I needed my Mother's guidance more than ever.
-I was constantly told that time would heal everything and that eventually, I would find happiness again.
-Six years have gone by and I can still recall that very same pain.
-Thinking about my Mom fills my heart with so much joy yet also brings me so much heartache and emptiness as we are now apart.
+I was told that time would heal everything and that eventually, I would find happiness again.
+Several years have gone by and her absence still feels like a fresh open wound.
+Whenever I think of my Mother, I am overwhelmed by this tremendous feeling of emptiness because I haven’t seen her in such a long time.
 After years of carrying this sorrow, I've learned that we don't actually heal over time as our loved ones are irreplaceable.
-Instead, we grow numb and we have to learn how to survive and persevere through dark times.
+Instead, we grow numb and we learn how to survive and persevere through dark and difficult times.